SohamKatkar24/hackumbc-2025/README.md

 ## Welcome HackUMBC Participants!

-Welcome to the Neo4j Academic Analytics track!
+Welcome to the HackUMBC Data Science track!
 Your mission is to leverage this rich synthetic dataset of UMBC student data to create something amazing.
 The possibilities are endless:

 ### **Project Ideas & Directions**